Unit 2 - Practice Quiz

 welfare human geography Medium

-B. Humanistic geography
+B. Behavioural geography

 28 How does the humanistic concept of 'place' fundamentally differ from the concept of 'space'?